newsgac/platform/README.md

 1. Install docker-compose

-2. In terminal, navigate to newsgac_docker_dev folder.
+2. In terminal, navigate to platform folder.

 3. By default, database data will be saved to `./../data`, e.g. in a folder called `data` in the parent of this repository's directory.
-   To change this modify `docker-compose_local.yml` line 23 to a folder of your choice on your local machine.
+   To change this modify `docker-compose_local.yml` line 43 to a folder of your choice on your local machine.
    For example change `./../data:/data/db` to `<your_local_path>:/data/db`

-4. To run from command line, navigate to newsgac_docker_dev and run:
+4. To run from command line, navigate to platform and run:

 ```
 docker-compose -f docker-compose_local.yml up --build